-We discretize our computational domain using a staggered grid in the wall-normal (z) direction with the velocity and configuration tensor components defined on the regular mesh, with $N_z$ points along the z-axis, and the pressure defined on $N_z$ -1 half-grid points.
-Additionally, we use equally-spaced grid points along the stream-wise (x) and span-wise (y) directions, and we apply a hyperbolic tangent-based coordinate transformation (Vinokur, 1983) along the z direction to increase the density of grid points near the lower and upper bounds of the domain.
+We discretize our computational domain using a staggered grid in the wall-normal (z) direction with the velocity and configuration tensor components defined on the regular mesh, with N_z points along the z-axis, and the pressure defined on N_z-1 half-grid points.
+Along the streamwise (x) and spanwise (y) directions, we use equally spaced grid points but apply a hyperbolic tangent-based coordinate transformation [Vinokur (1983)] along the z direction to increase the density of grid points near the lower and upper bounds of the domain.
 Upon performing the transformation, the grid spacing near these boundaries is approximately half that of the spacing along the midplane.
-In taking advantage of the fact that the stream-wise length scales associated with the polydomain texture and disclinations are generally much larger than those along the spanwise and wall-normal directions, the grid spacing used along the x direction, $\Delta_x$ , is eight times that used along the y direction, $\Delta_y$ .
-In summary, as we define $\Delta_z(z)$ such that its mean is equal to $\Delta_y$ , the relationship between the the discretizations along the coordinate axes is $\Delta_x=8\Delta_y=8\langle\Delta_z(z)\rangle$ , where $\langle ... \rangle$ denotes the mean.
-The computational size of the full three-dimensional problem limited the extent to which we could perform refinement studies for the Er=500 and 2000 simulations discussed here.
-Hence, we have simply used the respective values taken from our previous investigation (Klein et al., 2007): $\Delta_y=1/128$ and 1/256.
+In taking advantage of the fact that the streamwise length scales associated with the polydomain texture and disclinations are generally much larger than those along the spanwise and wall-normal directions, the grid spacing used along the x direction, Δ_x , is eight times that used along the y direction, Δ_y .
+In summary, as we define $\Delta_z(z)$ such that its mean is equal to Δ_y , the relationship between the discretizations along the coordinate axes is $\Delta_x=8\Delta_y=8\langle\Delta_z(z)\rangle$, where $\langle \ldots \rangle$ denotes the mean.